 WANOP can block EDT traffic and force the session to TCP.
-During session initiation Citrix Receiver starts session on both TCP as well as EDT.
+During session initiation Citrix Receiver starts session on both TCP and EDT.
 If EDT session is not established then TCP session is used.
-WANOP GUI provide an option to force the session on TCP protocol on the features page.
+WANOP GUI provides an option to force the session on TCP protocol on the features page.